axsh/openvnet/docs/content/single-network.md

 What do you see?
 Ping no longer works.

 On a tradition network, changing the IP address to anywhere within `10.100.0.0/24` would work but OpenVNet is more strict.
 We have registered `inst2` in OpenVNet's database with IP address `10.100.0.11` and OpenVNet will not allow it to use anything else.

+## What's next?

+You've now successfully set up the simplest possible OpenVNet configuration.
+How about we make this virtual network a little more interesting by adding a [DHCP service](single-network-dhcp)?